Introduction

 Design principles

-- Zero runtime dependencies — no D3, no dagre, no parser generators.
-Everything is hand-written.
+- Free & fully open source — AGPL-3.0, zero runtime dependencies (no D3, no dagre, no parser generators), everything hand-written.
 Small bundle, no supply-chain risk.
+Commercial license available for closed-source use.

 - Semantic SVG output — every SVG includes